jameshughes89/cs101/site/labs/2d-lists/2d-lists.rst

 .. image:: matDiag6.png

 #.
-What happens if you run your functions with the following matrix?
-Ensure each function works as expected.
+To verify that your functions work on arbitrary sized 2D lists, what happens if you run your functions with the following matrix?

+        * Ensure each function works as expected
+        * If the functions are only printing out three values, there is something wrong

     .. code-block:: python